angular/angular/aio/content/guide/pipes.md

 </div>

-You can also create pipes to encapsulate custom transformations and use your custom pipes in template expressions.
+Create pipes to encapsulate custom transformations and use your custom pipes in template expressions.

 ## Prerequisites